robotframework/robotframework/doc/releasenotes/rf-4.1rc1.rst

 .. default-role:: code

-`Robot Framework`_ 4.1 is a new feature release with some nice new features, such as enhancements to the continue-on-failure mode, as well as bug fixes.
+`Robot Framework`_ 4.1 is a feature release with several nice enhancements, for example, to the continue-on-failure mode and argument conversion, as well as some bug fixes.
 This release candidate contains all planned changes.

-All issues targeted for Robot Framework 4.1 can be found from the `issue tracker milestone`_.

 Questions and comments related to the release can be sent to the `robotframework-users`_ mailing list or to `Robot Framework Slack`_,